 Ventilation is one part of the department’s COVID-smart measures, to allow us to prioritise student and staff wellbeing while keeping schools operational.

 Last updated 12 pm 30 January 2023

 The role of ventilation as part of our ‘baseline’ COVID-smart measures in schools

-Ventilation is only one part of the return to school plan.
+Ventilation is only one part of the department’s ‘baseline’ COVID-smart measures in our schools.
 There is a comprehensive range of measures in place, including: